Note: this post has been updated. You can now buy and sell Ethereum with Luno.

 Recently we’ve seen a renewed interest in Ethereum from our customers.
-Like Bitcoin, Ether (or ETH, the underlying currency) has soared to an all-new record high over the past few weeks as more and more people warm up to the promising number of possibilities that Ethereum can provide.
+Like Bitcoin, Ethereum (or ETH, the underlying currency) has soared to an all-new record high over the past few weeks as more and more people warm up to the possibilities Ethereum provides.

 Ethereum and Ether

 People often use the terms Ethereum and Ether interchangeably.
 However, they are different.